 Modern day in the Deep South.
 Racial unrest is rampant, and outbreaks of violence reach epidemic proportions.
 When a church bus makes a wrong turn in the Alabama countryside, a dozen teenage girls become victims of a heinous crime.
 The resulting outcry is explosive, as a new Civil War erupts, but this time it will be whites who are cast into bondage.

-At first, I had no idea why the KKK – or one dude in the KKK with a lot of time and postage stamps – would pick this book to pick on.
+At first, I had no idea why the KKK – or one dude in the KKK with a lot of free time and postage stamps – would pick this book to pick on.
 Then I went to Megan Allen’s website, which declares in big red letters, “”We Are Under Attack by the KKK.”

 She even posted this video of herself reading some of her KKK-inspired hate mail…